Modern Slavery and Human Trafficking Statement FY2025

 We have reviewed the adequacy of our governance structure in accordance with our document management processes and are satisfied our commitment, policy, and operational provisions meet requirements.

-We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business, as well as to modern slavery and human trafficking in the current context.
+We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business, as well as highlighting the extent of the global exposure and the volume of victims in modern slavery.
 Whilst the risk exposures are low due to the nature of our business and core services, we are committed to making sure our employees stay alert and know what to do, should they identify any suspicious activity.

 Our performance